-- 27. A student's written request to review the graded examination must be submitted to the Department Chair1 by June 30 following the Fall/Winter Session or by October 15 following the Spring/Summer Session.
-The relevant Session is the one during which the last graded material for the course was due.
-The Chair, in consultation with the instructor, will decide on one of the following courses of action: - a) the instructor may review the student's graded examination with the student.
-Although it is not mandatory for instructors to do this, they are encouraged to do so when it is feasible. - b) the student may read the graded examination under supervised conditions but must not make notes.
-Where appropriate, model answers and/or the marking scheme also may be examined by the student, subject to the approval of the instructor. - c) a photocopy of the student's graded examination, and, where appropriate, model answers and/or the marking scheme may be provided to the student at cost2, subject to the approval of the instructor. - 28.
+- b) the student may read the graded examination under supervised conditions but must not make notes.
+Where appropriate, model answers and/or the marking scheme also may be examined by the student, subject to the approval of the instructor. - c) a photocopy of the student's graded examination, and, where appropriate, model answers and/or the marking scheme may be provided to the student at cost, subject to the approval of the instructor. - 29.28.
 The responsibility for implementing the above procedures rests with the Chair of the instructor's department.
 A student's final examination script will be made available to the student as soon as possible and not later than one month after the written request by the student.